iter8-tools/docs/docs/getting-started/concepts.md

 Iter8 experiments make it simple to collect performance and business metrics for apps and ML models, assess and compare one or more app/ML model versions, validate [service-level objectives (SLOs)](#service-level-objectives), promote the winning version, and maximize business value during each release.

 ### Tasks
-An experiment is a set of tasks that are executed in a specific sequence.
+An experiment is a set of configurable tasks that are executed in a specific sequence.
 Iter8 provides pre-defined tasks for various functions such as the following:

 1. Generating load and collecting Iter8's built-in metrics for HTTP services.
 2. Generating load and collecting Iter8's built-in metrics for gRPC services.